maci0/asmatch/docs/user_stories.md

 **so that I can** understand the size and complexity of the dataset.

 **Acceptance Criteria:**
-- `asmatch stats` displays the total number of snippets, average snippet size, and vocabulary size.
+- `asmatch stats` displays the total number of snippets, average snippet size, vocabulary size, and average in-dataset similarity.
 - The output can be formatted as JSON with `--json`.

 ---